A Large-Area Optical Time Projection Chamber for Hard X-ray Polarimetry with Directional Imaging of Low-Energy Electron Recoils: Introduction

 The proposed experimental approach consists of a gas-filled drift region operated at an electric field of order 1 kV/cm.
 Ionization electrons produced by a particle interacting in the gas drift toward a GEM-based \cite{Sauli:1997qp} amplification stage.
 In $CF_4$-rich gas mixtures, ionization and avalanche processes generate excited fragments such as $CF_3^\ast$ that de-excite via visible scintillation \cite{FRAGA200388}.

 A scientific CMOS (sCMOS) camera focused directly on the last GEM foil, coupled to a fast photographic lens with a large numerical aperture, is employed to efficiently collect scintillation light and to image the track 2D projection with sub-millimeter spatial resolution \cite{amaro2022cygno,commissionig}.
 A photomultiplier tube (PMT) records the time profile, enabling 3D track reconstruction and precise timing.
-While this last feature is already routinely used in CYGNO, it will be applied in the context of polarimetry after proper optimization in the near future, and for this reason, this paper focuses only on 2D imaging.
+Although this last feature is already routinely used in CYGNO, it will be applied in the context of celestial X-ray polarimetry with event rates much larger than those expected in the field of dark matter search; for this reason, this paper focuses only on 2D imaging, also for a direct comparison with the previous photoelectric polarimeters.